BLTerrell/stock-analysis/README.md

 ### Analysis of Original VBA Script

-How did you perform your analysis (use images and links to code)

 At first the original VBA Script had a shorter run time, but that was determined to be because the script wasn't formatting the data yet.
 This was corrected by combining our `Sub formatAllStocksAnalysisTable()` and our `Sub AllStocksAnalysis()`.
-In Module 2.5.3 we also learned that "subsequent runs of a macro are shorter because computer resources have already been allocated to run the macro".
-In order to try and combat this we quit Microsoft Excel and relaunched for each timed run.
+In Module 2.5.3 we also learned that "subsequent runs of a macro are shorter because computer resources have already been allocated to run the macro."
+In order to combat this we quit Microsoft Excel and relaunched for each timed run.
 The results of our timed runs looked reasonable:
 ![Execution Time for Original VBA Script - 2017 Stocks](Resources/VBA_Original_2017.png) ![Execution Time for Original VBA Script - 2018 Stocks](Resources/VBA_Original_2018.png)
 The biggest difference that was identified was the fact that we were outputting data at the end of analyzing each ticker as seen in the edited code excerpt below:
 ```